Loading...

 After the wedding ceremony, the reception party is where the couple receives blessings and gifts from everyone at their wedding.
 If you’re wondering what to get the couple, a traditional wedding gift is money.
 This is the most thoughtful gift as it helps the couple to start their lives together.
 Find an embroidered bag or lovely pretty envelope, write down some best wishes, and place the money in.
 Always give money in an amount that ends in one.
 This is very important as one is a blessing that wishes them prosperity and good fortune.

 We hope this guide has helped you understand a few customs and traditions and will help you get ready when attending an Indian wedding.
 We want you to focus on having a wonderful time celebrating the couple, dancing, and eating.
-And if you want to see some Indian weddings, check out this intimate wedding at the Villa Artimino, this colorful Indian wedding, and this modern Indian wedding.
+And if you want to see some real examples to get an idea of what to expect when attending an Indian wedding, check out this pastel Cameron House Indian wedding, this bright Guyanese and Fijian Hindu wedding, and this romantic Indian wedding in Cancun.

 Sponsors